motoko-bootcamp/motokobootcamp-2023/README.md

 Our goal is to transmit not only our technical knowledge but also our enthusiasm for the Internet Computer and its role in shaping a better future.
 We believe that blockchain technology and the Internet Computer will play a key role in creating a more fair and hopeful world, and we hope that the knowledge you gain and the connections you'll create during this week will help us work towards this goal.

 # 📆 Structure of the week
 Participation in the Bootcamp is open and free, and you are welcome to attend any lectures or take on any challenges that interest you.
-However, if you wish to be recognized as a **Motoko Bootcamp graduate** and be eligible for prizes, diploma & job offers you must:
+However, if you wish to be recognized as a **Motoko Bootcamp graduate** and be eligible for prizes, diploma & other perks you must:

 - Enroll fully in the Bootcamp (see the [#enrollment](https://discord.com/invite/42f5DB3awm) channel on Discord for more information).
 - Complete all assigned questions, coding challenges, and tasks, and submit them to your GitHub repository within 48 hours of their release.